 Note: For preparing rice rava, wash and soak two glasses of rice in water for 2-3 hours.
 Drain the same and put in on a towel and spread it for drying.
 When it is 3/4 dried (means little bit wetness should be there so that you can get rice powder also out it) grind the same coarsely in the mixer to get rava bigger than the normal rava.
 Sieve and extract the rice powder separately.
 Dry them in paper and store it.

-8. Place them in an idli cooker and steam it for 15-20minutes.
-When it is cooked fully, serve hot with chutney
+- Place them in an idli cooker and steam it for 15-20 minutes.
+Upma Kozhukattai is ready to be served.

 It is a lovely stuff.
 I like it very much any time I can eat this.